Master Digital Marketing, WordPress, SEO

 Probably there is not much to conclude if you have already gone through the article carefully.

-The article had described everything about Google Fonts and how to choose a font for your website.
+The article described everything about Google Fonts and how to choose a font for your website.

 Choosing the best font for your website is the only solution to increase the reliability and user experience in several ways.